 - Turn the truck OFF and check that all controls are in neutral.
-Disconnect the battery.
-Tilt the steering wheel up and raise the battery cover.
-Remove the side cover and battery retainer. - Make certain you use the correct size and weight battery.
+Disconnect the battery. - Tilt the steering wheel up, remove the storage tray (if present), and move the seat towards the rear.
+Raise the seat deck to the open position.
+Note: A seat deck can fall.
+Make certain the gas struts are working properly and will hold the seat deck securely in the open position. - Remove the full side cover or short battery retainer. - Make certain you use the correct size and weight battery.
 Never operate a truck that has an underweight or undersized battery installed. - If you use a roller stand to install or remove a battery, make sure the roller stand is the same height as the rollers in your truck's battery compartment.
 Also make sure the roller stand is at least as long as the battery. - Never let anything metal touch the top of the cells.
 You could cause sparks or do damage to the battery.
 Use an insulator (such as plywood) when necessary. - Use an approved spreader bar to move a battery to, or from, the battery compartment or stand.
 Make sure you adjust the spreader bar hooks to fit the battery.